charlie-gallagher/binman/README.md

 The following changes are immediately in progress:

 - Expand "Debug Mode" using conditional preprocessor directives.
-- Improve behavior when number of bytes in file is not a mutliple of the word size.
-- Increase potential word sizes to include 8-bit and 64-bit, in addition to the current 16-bit and 32-bit versions.
-I will need to rewrite the bit and byte flipping functions, at a minimum.
-Interleaving already has the infrastructure to work, I just have to write conditions for the other two word sizes.
+- Improve error and warning system.
 - Port to Linux.
 This will involve only a little work on the program proper, but a lot of work on the command-line argument parser.

 ### Bug and hotfix notes
-TODO:
+Nothing to note.

+### Recent changes
+- Added support for all word sizes from 1 to 8 bytes.
-- Print a message when file size is not a multiple of the word size.
+- Added warnings for when file size is not a multiple of word size.
-- Print a message when (de)interleaving files of two different sizes.

 Both of these require a function to tell me the size of a file.

 &nbsp;